cowprotocol/ethcontract-rs/examples/truffle/README.md

 ## Building

 This contract can be built with truffle.
-There is an NPM script for doing this:
+There is an npm script for doing this:

 ```sh
 yarn run build